-Notice that the dot operator did not evaluate, so the result is not a name.
+Notice that the concatenation operator did not evaluate, so the result is not a name.

-So what is the dot operator good for?
+So what is the concatenation operator good for?
 It is used mostly for generating automatic sequences of names.
 Here is an example.

 '''

-[ > seq( x.i, i=1..20 );
+[ > seq(x | i, i=1..20);

 '''

-Here is another way that the dot operator can automatically generate a sequence of names.
-We can put a list of suffixes inside parentheses on the right hand side of the dot, and the dot operator will create a sequence of names.
+Here is another way that the concatenation operator can automatically generate a sequence of names.
+We can put a list of suffixes inside parentheses on the right hand side of the operator, and the operator will create a sequence of names.